flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - Gandhi access for domain:
     - sent by: [[@andrewe]]
     - to: tech.group@social.coop
-    - main account: passkey held FWG, but TWG has d
+    - main account: passkey held FWG, but TWG is the listed email
-        - delegated access: TWG team for tech; FWG team for admin.
+        - delegated access: TWG team for tech; FWG team for admin

 - Two Edus remain
     - Corp woes